Allele

+Nearly all multicellular organisms have two sets of chromosomes at some point in their biological life cycle; that is, they are diploid.
+For a given locus, if the two chromosomes contain the same allele, they, and the organism, are homozygous with respect to that allele.
+If the alleles are different, they, and the organism, are heterozygous with respect to those alleles.

 Popular definitions of 'allele' typically refer only to different alleles within genes.
 For example, the ABO blood grouping is controlled by the ABO gene, which has six common alleles (variants).
 In population genetics, nearly every living human's phenotype for the ABO gene is some combination of just these six alleles.